Oxiang/50.039-Deep-Learning/README.md

 ## 4.1 Custom Datasets and Dataloader

+The custom dataset requires two core methods to work: __len__ and __getitem__.
+For __len__ method, it simply returns the total size of the datasets.
+As for __getitem__, it will match the index provided to the size of each classes in the dataset and tweak the path and final index to retrieve the image from the targeted folder.

 ### 4.1.1 Binary cascade problem

+The dataset class in the binary cascade problem is split into 2 separate classes, L0_Lung_Dataset and L1_Lung_Dataset.
+The L0_Lung_Dataset class is used to provide images and labels of normal vs infected datasets.
+L1_Lung_Dataset on the other hand is used to provide images and labels of infected COVID and infected non-COVID.

 ### 4.1.2 Three-class problem

+For the three-class dataset, it is much simpler.
+The Lung_Dataset class is used to provide images and labels for normal, infected COVID and infected non-COVID.

 ## 4.2 Distribution of data among classes and analysis